somehibs/znc-log-search/README.md

 }
 ```

+if you find yourself at a high line count and running low on ram, you could add ondisk_attrs = 1. this will remove all the uints above from ram, which means querying on just those will be slow. you should try to primarily query by field

 ## znc
 running at commit 15ccaca41a17a06dfb5957156c03056524a71ae6
 the regex would need updating if you changed the default log line format.